alchemyplatform/aa-sdk/site/packages/aa-accounts/utils/getDefaultLightAccountFactoryAddress.md

 ### `Address`

-The Address of the default LightAccount Factory contrafct address for the input chain
+The Address of the default Light Account Factory contrafct address for the input chain

 ## Paramters

 ### `chain: Chain`

-The chain to get the default LightAccount Factory address for
+The chain to get the default Light Account Factory address for